Ancient Medicine And The Walnut Tradition

 Walnuts Resemble Brains And Were Used As Ancient Cures

-This focus of the study was shared by Aelius Galenus, also known as, Claudius Galenus, Galen of Pergamon, and Galen.
+This focus of the study was shared by Aelius Galenus, also known as Claudius Galenus, Galen of Pergamon, and Galen.
 He lived from approximately 129 AD to 200 AD.
-Dioscorides and Galen both promoted versions of the “Doctrine Of Signatures”, which said that plants resembling various organs and features of the body made effective remedies for those parts of the body.
+Dioscorides and Galen both promoted versions of the “Doctrine Of Signatures”, which said that plants resembling various organs and features made effective remedies for those parts of the body.
 This included a variety of foods, including walnuts.
 The Greeks called walnuts karyon, or “head”.
 Most likely because the shell resembles the human skull and the kernel bears a resemblance to the brain.

 Doctrine of Signatures